anshunino/anshunino.github.io/_posts/2022-09-21-RL_Splines.markdown

 Previous approach
 ====================================
-*BactImAS* {% cite mekterovic2014bactimas %} offers a semi-automated solution to the tracking problem where the user must manually define initial cells, division events, and maybe correct the model's prediction in between.
+*BactImAS* { mekterovic2014bactimas %} offers a semi-automated solution to the tracking problem where the user must manually define initial cells, division events, and maybe correct the model's prediction in between.
 To detect cells *BactImAS* relies on edge detection, thresholds and skeletonization.
-In her PhD thesis {% cite uhlmann2017landmark %}, Virginie Uhlman introduces splines to further automate the process.
+In her PhD thesis { uhlmann2017landmark %}, Virginie Uhlman introduces splines to further automate the process.
 From the detected cell tips a set of shortest viable path in between are generated as cell proposals.
 The issue of the exploding graph complexity remains because of the high number of proposals.

 <figure>
   <center>
     <img src="{{site.url}}/img/posts/tracking_cells/uhlmann-prev-appr.jpg" alt="Uhlmann previous approach" style="width:100%"/>
     <figcaption>V. Uhlmann's approach.
-1 : identify cell tips with pixel classifier, 2 and 3 : model all possible tip to tip links as a shortest path relying on splines {% cite uhlmann2017landmark %}</figcaption>
+1 : identify cell tips with pixel classifier, 2 and 3 : model all possible tip to tip links as a shortest path relying on splines { uhlmann2017landmark %}</figcaption>
     </center>
 </figure>